kyma-project/kyma-companion/tests/blackbox/README.md

 ## Testing Data

 The data we use for both `Validation` and `Evaluation` is stored in `kyma-companion/tests/blackbox/data/namespace-scoped`.
 Located in that directory are several subdirectories named after the testing scenario they represent.
 In each of these you will find:
-- `deploy.sh`, a shell script that would help to deploy the scenario on a Kubernetes cluster.
+- `deploy.sh`, a shell script that helps deploy the scenario in a Kubernetes cluster.
 - `deployment.yml`, a Kubernetes manifest used by the `deploy.sh` shell script.
 - `scenario.yml`, a file that contains all data for running the `Evaluation` test against the scenario.
 - `validation.yml`, a file that contains all data for running the `Validation` test against the scenario.